Of all the systems in a home, nothing is quite as important to your family’s health and wellness as your water supply.

 Why Does My Water Taste Sweet?

-If you're experiencing a strong sweetness or just a slight sweet water taste, it can be due to a high concentration of calcium or iron in your drinking water.
-You'll want to test your water's pH levels as imbalanced pH can affect water quality.
+While sweet-tasting water isn’t that common, taste buds react to water differently.
+Your spouse may taste something sweet, while you taste something metallic.
+If anyone in your household notices a strong sweetness or just a slight sweet water taste, it can be due to a high concentration of calcium or iron in your drinking water.
+While these minerals are common in drinking water and not necessarily harmful, it’s still a good idea to test your water’s pH levels as imbalanced pH can affect water quality.